Isaac-Ayanda/Python-Scripting-portfolio-01.Website-scraping-with-selenium-nium-/03.Scrapping-with-rest-API/readme.md

 #  Information Scrapping with REST API

-## The goal of this project is to create a script that will scap information with REST API
+## The goal of this project is to create a script that will scrap information from a website with REST API